Trail Run Project Logo

 Overview

-This is an incredible run that takes you past Maroon Lake, the Maroon Bells, over West Maroon Pass, down the wildflower-filled trail to Schofield Pass, through Granite Colorado, and finally to Crested Butte.
-This is a great multi-day run option with a return via East Maroon Pass, Triangle Pass / Conundrum Creek Trail #1981, or the Grand Traverse Run course.
+This is an incredible run that takes you from the Maroon Bells Trailhead, past the Maroon Bells, over West Maroon Pass, to the remote East Fork Trailhead near Schofield Pass.
+It is highly recommended to use a bus shuttle and have a vehicle shuttle plan on both sides of this route.
+This could also be a great multi-day run option with a return via East Maroon Pass, or Triangle Pass, or the Grand Traverse Run course.
 The Maroon Bells are said to be the most photographed place in Colorado, and this route takes you right past them.
 Also, the views from West Maroon Pass are gorgeous.
 The wildflower fields will take your breath away.

 Need to Know

 This route requires special care due to the distance and high elevation.
 Remember to bring the correct gear like a solid rain jacket, water purifier, map, and warm clothing.
-If you are planning to leave a car in Aspen, the best place to park is the parking deck called the Rio Grande Parking Plaza at 427 Rio Grande Place.
+If you are planning to leave a car in Aspen, the best place to park is at the Rio Grande Parking Plaza in downtown Aspen at 427 Rio Grande Place ($12 daily).

 Description

-The route turns to trails at Maroon Lake.
-If you time it right ,you can snap a picture of the mountains illuminated by the sun light reflected in the lake.
+The route turns to singletrack backcountry trail at Maroon Lake.
+If you time it right, you can snap a picture of the mountains illuminated by the sunlight reflected on the lake.
 After Maroon Lake, the route takes you up to Crater Lake and the base of North Maroon Peak via the West Maroon Trail.

 Above Crater Lake there is treatable water (around 13.5 miles) as you make your way to West Maroon Pass.
 West Maroon Pass is part of the famous Four Pass Loop, so soak up the beauty and plan your next adventure as you climb to 12,500 feet.

-As you continue down from West Maroon Pass, the route will eventually (18 miles) fork to the left and go down the valley.
-There is treatable water along this portion of the trail.
-The West Maroon Trail terminates in a parking lot (21.5 miles) and this is a good place to top off your water.
+As you continue down from West Maroon Pass, the route will eventually fork to the left and go down the valley.
+There is usually treatable water along this portion of the trail.
+The West Maroon Trail terminates in a parking lot at the East Fork Trailhead on the north side of Schofield Pass.
+This is where most people get in the planned shuttle van, or pick up their car that was shuttled by a shuttle company.

-From here, the route takes the dirt road to the left and heads to the old mining town of Gothic.
-Stop for pictures and to top of your water at Emerald Lake (23 miles).
-There are livestock grazing along the route after this point so it is best to refill your water at Emerald Lake.
-In Gothic (28 miles), there is a visitors center that sells cold drinks, has bathrooms, and plenty of interesting information about Gothic.
+If you choose to run or hike the remaining ten miles to Mount Crested Butte, the route takes the dirt road to the left over Schofield Pass and heads to the old mining town of Gothic.
+Stop for pictures and to top off your water at Emerald Lake.
+There may be livestock grazing along the route after this point so it is best to refill your water at Emerald Lake.
+In Gothic, there is a visitors center that sells cold drinks, has bathrooms, and plenty of interesting information about Gothic if it is open.
 Gothic is a former mining town that is now home to the Rocky Mountain Biological Laboratory.

 After Gothic the route continues down the dirt road to Crested Butte ski area.
 You can stop here for the night or continue to the town of Crested Butte.
 There are plenty of lodging and dining options in both places.

-For the return to Aspen, you can go back the same way or pick one of the other routes such as East Maroon Pass, Triangle Pass / Conundrum Creek Trail #1981, or the Grand Traverse course.
+If you return to Aspen by foot, you can go back the same way or pick one of the other routes such as East Maroon Pass, Triangle Pass / Conundrum Creek Trail #1981, or the Grand Traverse course.
 All of the routes mentioned will not leave you disappointed.
 There are also shuttle services that will drive passengers back to Aspen.

 Flora & Fauna

-Wildflowers, moose, raptors, song birds, pikas, and marmots.
+Wildflowers, moose, raptors, song birds, pikas, marmots, and much more.

 History & Background